frontendpatterns/frontendpatterns.dev/src/content/patterns/normalized-state.md

 ## Solution

-Apply the Normalized State pattern by structuring state as flat lookup tables to avoid data duplication and simplify updates, and reinforce it with concise examples or tests.
+Structure state as flat lookup tables to avoid data duplication and simplify updates.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.